 Cindy received the National Center for Montessori Education (NCME) primary Montessori Education Diploma and became a Children’s House assistant and lead teacher at the New Path Montessori School in Philadelphia.
 Cindy also worked at a residential home for children and cared for disabled adolescents in a group home setting.
 In 1988, Cindy became an Extended Day Director at TMS (when it was known as New Horizons Montessori School).
 After achieving her AMI “Assistant to Infancy” certification in Denver, Cindy then became a TMS Toddler Guide where she has been ever since.
-Cindy is in her 27th year of teaching at TMS.
 Both of her daughters are TMS alumnae.

 CHILDREN’S HOUSE (3 YEARS THROUGH KINDERGARTEN)

 While living in India, Sutapa attended a Montessori school as a child and went on to earn a graduate degree in Geography.
 She completed her postgraduate training in Early Childhood Education in the US and received her Montessori credential from the Montessori Institute of America (*MACTE-affiliated /MACTE=Montessori Accreditation Council for Teacher Education) in Seattle, WA.
 Sutapa completed a Master’s degree in education at Chestnut Hill College, taught at University of Pennsylvania, and has 22 years of teaching experience in Montessori schools in the US.
 This will be Sutapa’s sixth year at TMS.
 Sutapa loves to spread peace and multicultural awareness in our Montessori community.
 She enjoys traveling to different countries, practicing yoga, reading books, listening to music and cooking.
 During the summers, she often volunteers to teach underprivileged children in India.

 Children’s House Guide; 7 Years at TMS